If you saw the title of this article and thought ‘What the? More than 60 names for sugar?!’ – I hear you.

 If the manufacturer only uses refined table sugar, sugar would be the first or second ingredient in the list.

-Whereas if the manufacturer uses 3 or 4 types of the sugars below (which I’ve seen many times), these ingredients will be spread out through the list.
+Whereas if the manufacturer uses 3 or 4 types of the alternative names for sugar below (which I’ve seen many times), these ingredients will be spread out through the list.
 Et voilà!
 We have sugar in disguise.

 So to an untrained eye, the ingredients list might not look so bad – especially if none of those names sounded like sugar.